aymen-1996/CanvasApplication/README.md

 - **Real-time Chat**: Users can engage in live conversations within the platform using WebSocket technology.
 - **Invitation Notifications**: Users receive real-time notifications when someone accepts their invitation to a project.

+- **Acceptance Notification**: When a user accepts an invitation, a notification is sent to the user who sent the invitation.

+- **Canvas Comments**: Users within a project can add comments to specific canvases for discussion and collaboration.

+- **User Profile Editing**: Users can modify their profile details to keep their information up-to-date.

 #### Page Login
 ![# Page Login](screenshots/login.png)